 Reading is a skill that is gained slowly over time.
 Even when a child starts reading, how they read and how their brain works when reading matures and changes.
 The research on brain changes and reading are literally mind-blowing!
 Here is a summary:

 - Reading skills develop over a long period of time.
 Researchers have tracked changes in the left cortical areas of the brain from the age of 6 to 22!!!!

 - Activity in the left cortical area of the brain is related to children’s phonological awareness – the ability to understand that speech is made up of units of sounds (phonemes) that represent written symbols (letters).

 - With development, the brain becomes more interconnected, which allows children to map printed words to sound.
 Phonological awareness is a necessary skill for the ability to read words and young preschoolers performance on simple phonological tasks is a reliable predictor of early reading achievement.

 So, what does all this mean?
-For preschoolers, the area of the brain associated with reading is immature and not well connected.
-I believe the preschool period is a sensitive period for the development of simple phonological awareness– how words sound and how words are segmented.
+For toddlers and preschoolers, the area of the brain associated with reading is immature and not well connected.
+I believe the early childhood period is a sensitive period for the development of simple phonological awareness– how words sound and how words are segmented.

-Guess what is the best way to nurture phonological awareness in preschoolers (and even in younger toddlers and babies)?
-Reading rhyming books!
+Research shows the best way to nurture phonological awareness in young children is by reading rhyming books!
 Telling nursery rhymes, word plays, rhyming songs and rhyming games. etc.

 When I posted my favorite books for interaction reading (here) I purposefully chose narrative as opposed to rhyming books.
-Interactive reading naturally lends itself to narratives, however, rhyming books are just as important.
+Interactive reading naturally lends itself to narratives, however, rhyming books are just as important, for different reasons.